episemic/episemic/CONTRIBUTING.md

-# Contributing to Episemic Core 🧠
+# Contributing to Episemic 🧠

-Thank you for your interest in contributing to Episemic Core!
+Thank you for your interest in contributing to Episemic!
 This guide will help you set up your development environment and understand our development workflow.

 ## 🚀 Quick Development Setup